ToukoHenttinen/ToukoHenttinen/README.md

 My name is Touko Henttinen and I'm a first-year Information and Communications Technology student (Engineering) at Oulu University of Applied Sciences (OAMK).

- I'm currently learning C/C++, Python, and fundamentals of embedded systems and software development.
+ I'm currently learning C/C++ and fundamentals of embedded systems and software development.

- My goal is to build practical programming skills through real projects and hands-on learning.

 ---